 The Granaries (“spannmålsmagasinen”) stand in red splendor towards the harbor.

-King’s Mansion (“kungsgården”) has been refurnished and adapted to modern life as hotel and hostel (bed and breakfast) with conference facilities and banquet hall .
+King’s Mansion (“kungsgården”) has been refurnished and adapted to modern life as hotel and hostel (bed and breakfast) with conference facilities.
 An second building, Österhuset, was added 2018 to the expanding business.

 The old buildings have been renovated with the help of public funding and private co-financing, under the supervision of museums and the provincial government.